akoltun/form_obj/README.md

 **WARNING!!!** The gem is still under development.
 Expect braking changes.<br/>

-Class `FormObj::Struct` allows to describe complicated data structure.
+Class `FormObj::Struct` allows to describe complicated data structure and update it with `update_attributes` method.

 Class `FormObj::Form` inherits from `FormObj::Struct` and adds form builder compatibility and includes ActiveModel validations.